murtaza-nasir/speakr/docs/getting-started/installation.md

     driver: bridge
 ```

+> **Note for Mac users:** GPU passthrough doesn't work on macOS due to Docker's architecture.
+Use `onerahmet/openai-whisper-asr-webservice:latest` (CPU version) instead of `:latest-gpu` and remove the `deploy` section.
+The ASR service will use CPU processing, which is slower but fully functional.
+See the [FAQ](../faq.md#can-i-use-the-asr-webservice-for-speaker-diarization-on-mac) for Mac-specific configuration examples.

 When running both services in the same Docker Compose file, containers communicate using service names.
 In your `.env` file, set `ASR_BASE_URL=http://whisper-asr:9000` using the service name, not localhost or an IP address.
 This is a common source of confusion but is how Docker networking works.

 #### Running Services in Separate Docker Compose Files